yanchenko-igor/dhh-system-engineering/README.md

 # Delivery Hero System Engineering

-This repository contains [Terraform](https://www.terraform.io/) modules, Kubernetes configuration and other best practice examples to give a head start when building a new AWS or GCP environment.
+This repository contains [Terraform](https://www.terraform.io/) modules, Kubernetes configuration and other best practice examples to give a head start when building a new environment on AWS or Kubernetes.

-The intended audience is teams or projects that are starting with AWS/GCP or Kubernetes and want to begin with a good design.
+The intended audience is teams or projects that are starting with AWS or Kubernetes and want to begin with a good design.

 Pull requests welcome!

-## AWS

-### Terraform modules
+## Terraform modules

 - [autoscaling_group_elb_app](terraform/aws/modules/autoscaling_group_elb_app): An example of EC2 autoscaling group and ELB.
 - [kubernetes_kops_cluster](terraform/aws/modules/kubernetes_kops_cluster): A Kubernetes cluster with multi-AZ master based on [kops](https://github.com/kubernetes/kops).